 One of the best things about kids electric dirt bikes is they are ‘set it and forget it’ type of bikes.
 They take no more maintenance than a bicycle because there is so much less that can go wrong in an electric drive train vs an internal combustion engine.

-Now we got that out of the way.
 Here is our list of electric dirt bikes for kids that are currently available in Australia.
 This list contains a mix of mini bikes for younger kids, and bigger bikes for teens.

 The adult electric motorcycles by KTM had a limited run in Australia, we’re hoping they will be back soon, but there is still plenty on offer for young riders.
 These are probably the most accessible electric dirt bikes for kids because of the amount of dealerships KTM has around the country.

-KTM has two electric dirt bikes on offer in a mini-cross style, the SX-E 3 and the slightly more powerful SX-E 5.
+KTM has three electric dirt bikes on offer in a mini-cross style, the SX-E 3 and the slightly more powerful SX-E 5.
 There are also two balance bikes available through KTM if trials is the way you want to go.

 The SX-E 3 is perfect for those grass roots level riders just getting started in their mini-cross obsession.
 It is the lower end of the mini-cross dirt bike KTM offers, the SX-E 5 being the more advanced in power and capacity.
 Like the OSET’s the KTM’s come built in with a number of safety features and ride modes that make them a great offering for young and inexperienced riders.

 2024 will see the introduction of a the SX-E 2, an exciting new bike designed for the little ones ready to get out on the track and take the next step up from their mini bike.